 1. Physical methods of pest control

-Physical Methods of pest control: It is the somewhat old and time-tested method in controlling pests like rodents and rodents.
+The physical method of pest control is a somewhat old and time-tested method of controlling pests like rodents and rodents.
 Most farmers in Africa and Asia still use this method in controlling their pests.
-The methods involve the use of traps, hunting, security men, alarms and caricature and other scary and combative techniques to get rid of these pests.
-The physical methods cause no harm to the crop and its consumer; it is very effective in controlling macro pests like grasscutter, giant rat, rabbit among others….
+The methods involve the use of traps, hunting, security men, alarms and caricature, and other scary and combative techniques to get rid of these pests.
+The physical methods cause no harm to the crop and its consumer; it is very effective in controlling macro pests like grasscutter, giant rats, and rabbits among others.

 2. Chemical methods of pest control

 For instance, spraying insecticides can be easily carried out on the surface of the leaves without damaging the crop which has been taken up from under those leaves.
 This is because pests have been killing food crops.
-The pest control should obviously be done during the mornings or evenings for a late afternoon spraying because it should not overtax a growing plant at that period of time.
+Pest control should obviously be done during the mornings or evenings for late afternoon spraying because it should not overtax a growing plant at that period of time.

 3. Cultural methods of pest control

-Cultural methods involve the use of various methodologies aimed at providing an unfavorable condition for the pests.
+Cultural methods involve the use of various methodologies aimed at providing unfavorable conditions for pests.
 There are two key uses of this form of pest control; it aims to keep the pests in check in order that the crops do not get destroyed by them and secondly, to reduce or prevent infestation in order that it keeps coming back.

 This is also among the natural methods of pest control.
-Cultural pest control methods involve the use of various methodologies or techniques aimed at providing an unfavorable condition for the pests.
+Cultural pest control methods involve the use of various methodologies or techniques aimed at providing unfavorable conditions for pests.
 A good example of this method is land preparation; other examples are weeding, seed treatment, etc.; this is one of the easiest methods of pest control in agriculture.
-It is cost effective and poses no threat to the health of both the consumer and the environment.
+It is cost-effective and poses no threat to the health of both the consumer and the environment.

 4. Biological methods of pest control

-Biological pest control is what you can call the biodiversity-based pest management system.
-It promotes the concept of integrated pest management whereby all available ways are used to minimize harm on the plant production while increasing natural enemies’ population in order to reduce the use of pesticides.
+Biological pest control is what you can call a biodiversity-based pest management system.
+It promotes the concept of integrated pest management whereby all available ways are used to minimize harm to plant production while increasing natural enemies’ population in order to reduce the use of pesticides.

 To achieve a better yield in crop production, the farmer must devise effective methods of pest control.
 Irrespective of the cropping season, pests are ubiquitous.
-Although the pest cannot be totally eradicated from the farm, they can be kept or manage below economic damage level.
+Although the pest cannot be totally eradicated from the farm, they can be kept or managed below the economic damage level.

 Remember to share!